-If you still haven’t had BBQ from Full Slab in Stony Island, this summer is the perfect time to correct this.
+If you still haven’t had BBQ from Full Slab in Stony Island, now is the perfect time to correct this.
 The specialty here are St. Louis-style ribs, which have a satisfyingly charred bark lacquered with a sweet and slightly spicy Chicago sauce.
 And if you’re not into pork, they also make some delicious “turkey tips”, which are hickory smoked and come with the same delicious sauce.
 Also, for god’s sake, get the baked beans.
 They’re tangy, sweet, and make us way more excited than beans really should.

 County BBQ in Little Italy has had some ups and downs, including closing for two years after a fire and the departure of their original BBQ chef.
 But despite all that, their BBQ continues to be delicious.
 The St. Louis-style ribs are served dry, and heavily coated with a rub that’s so tasty on its own you won’t feel the need to add any sauce.
 Their smoked pastrami is tender and has the perfect amount of seasoning.
 And while we love the meat, make sure you order plenty of sides - particularly the corn pudding, pork puppies (hush puppies filled with cheese and pulled pork), and mac and cheese.